kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image077.png)

-Next, we will edit the fourth mapping, i.e., the one to "UploadHDLFileToUCM".
+Next, we will edit the fourth mapping: the one to "UploadHDLFileToUCM".

 ![](images/300/RC_image081.png)